NFL owners working to implement 17-game schedule for 2021 season

 The league also has not specified how long the preseason will be if the switch to a 17-game regular season is made.
 A three-game preseason would keep the total number of preseason and regular season games at 20 per team.

-There has been some speculation about a two-game preseason.
-Last year’s preseason was eliminated entirely as the sport operated amid the coronavirus pandemic.
+There has been speculation about a two-game preseason.
+Last year’s preseason was eliminated entirely as the league navigated the coronavirus pandemic.

-The sport’s new TV contracts, now being negotiated with the networks, are expected to reflect the increased inventory of additional regular season games.
-Owners and the league are anticipating a significant increase to the rights fees being paid for TV and streaming rights.
+The league’s new TV contracts, now being negotiated, are expected to reflect the addition of regular season games.
+The league and owners are anticipating a significant increase to the rights fees being paid for TV and streaming rights.

 The NFL and NFLPA could use that promise of increased revenue from future broadcasting rights fees to smooth over the drop in next season’s salary cap by, in effect, borrowing against future salary caps.
-The league and union have agreed that the salary cap for the 2021 season will be no lower than $180 million per team.
+The league and union have agreed that the salary cap for the 2021 season will be no lower than $180 million.

-That’s down significantly from the salary cap of $198.2 million per team for the 2020 season.
-But it’s not as low as it could be, given the steep revenue decline suffered by teams and the league during a pandemic-affected 2020 season in which games were played in empty or partially filled stadiums.
+That’s down significantly from the salary cap of $198.2 million for the 2020 season.
+But it’s not as low as it could be, given the steep revenue decline suffered during a pandemic-affected season in which games were played in empty or partially filled stadiums.
 The NFL and NFLPA calculate the salary cap annually based on a percentage of revenue and, under these unique circumstances, have negotiated to keep the decline in the 2021 cap from being too pronounced.

-The two sides already implemented a revenue-boosting measure by putting an expanded playoff format into effect for the 2020 season.
+The sides already implemented a revenue-boosting measure by putting an expanded playoff format into effect for the 2020 season.
 The playoff field was increased from 12 to 14 teams, making for two additional opening-round postseason games (after one first-round bye in each conference was eliminated).
 The expanded playoffs, like the 17-game season, were a part of last year’s CBA.